flappybirdismydinner/Firefox-icons-and-tab-separator/README.md

 How to use:

-Open your firefox root directory (Type about:profiles in URL Bar)
+Step 1: Open your firefox root directory (Type about:profiles in URL Bar)

-Create folder named "chrome" (without the quotations)
+Step 2: Create folder named "chrome" (without the quotations)

-Add userChrome.css inside the folder
+Step 3: Add userChrome.css inside the folder

-Restart firefox
+Step 4: Restart firefox